FuelLabs/fuelup/docs/src/basics.md

 `fuelup` uses the `latest` channel by default, which represents the latest release of the Fuel toolchain.

-When new versions of the components within the Fuel toolchain is released, simply type `fuelup toolchain install latest` to update:
+When new versions of the components within the Fuel toolchain are released, simply type `fuelup toolchain install latest` to update:

 ```sh